Funding and Scholarships

 Learn more in the On-Campus Employment for English Language Center Students information sheet (PDF).

 Scholarships for Current Students

 Each semester, we award two scholarships for outstanding English Language Center students who continue their studies with us for another semester.
 These merit-based scholarships cover half of intensive tuition.
 The scholarship application is sent out to our students mid-semester, and the winners are announced at the end of the semester, at our final reception.

 Aid From Your Home Country

 Some of the best sources of financial aid to study in the U.S. are organizations in your own home country.
 Your government may have financial aid available.
 Contact the cultural section of your embassy or your ministry of education to learn more.

-Also, there may be private organizations in your home country that provide support for study in the U.S.: businesses, foundations, and religious groups might have funds available.
+There may also be private organizations in your home country that provide support for study in the U.S., such as businesses, foundations, and religious groups.

 Aid From the U.S. Government